mrsilver76/groupmachine/README.md

 To use this feature, download a GeoNames database file from [here](https://www.geonames.org/export/).
 You can choose `allCountries.zip` for global data or the `.zip` file for a specific country.
 A list of supported countries and datasets is available [here](https://www.geonames.org/datasources/).
 You'll then need to manually decompress the `.zip` file and pass the path and filename of the extracted `.txt` file to the program using `-g` or `--geocode`.

 Location selection avoids overly narrow names.
-GroupMachine prioritises general place names (e.g. _"Paris"_) over exact landmarks (e.g. _"Eiffel Tower"_), giving you cleaner and more useful album names.
-You can override this by using the `-p` (`--precise`) option to include well-known landmarks.
+GroupMachine prioritises broader place names (e.g. _"Paris"_) over exact landmarks (e.g. _"Eiffel Tower"_), so albums are grouped by larger, recognisable areas.
+You can adjust the level of detail with `-p` (`--precision`), choosing between broad (cities/districts), standard (neighbourhoods/villages), or precise (landmarks and points of interest).

 >[!TIP]
 >If your photos span multiple countries, consider using the full `allCountries.txt` dataset for best results.
 It takes longer to load but ensures accurate results across borders.